rachaelbay/EVE109-Week5/README.md

 ### *Homework 5: Write a script that does the following:*

-#### 1. Read in the fasta file "mtDNA.fa" and the metadata file "metadata.csv"
+#### 1. Read in the fasta file "mtDNA.fa" and the metadata file "metadata.csv" (hint: to read the .fa file you will use the command read.dna with argument format="fasta")

 #### 2. Create a haplotype network (no colors)